 If you work at least one year beyond the date you first become eligible for an unreduced retirement benefit, you may elect to receive a one-time Partial Lump-Sum Option Payment (PLOP).
-This option reduces the amount of your monthly benefit.
+This option reduces your monthly benefit amount.
 You may elect a PLOP with the Basic Benefit or Survivor Option.

 PLOP amounts.
-You may choose a lump sum equal to one, two or three times the amount of your annual Basic Benefit.
-The amount depends on how long you work beyond the date you first become eligible for an unreduced retirement benefit, as shown in the following chart:
+You may elect up to three times the amount of your annual Basic Benefit.
+The amount depends on how long you work beyond the date you first become eligible for an unreduced retirement benefit, as shown in the chart on the next page: